In this article, we’ll break down the terms and conditions of two community solar offers advertised by Nexamp and Clearway.

 What if I am with an alternative electric supplier?

-|Is there a credit check when I sign up?||No.||Yes, Clearway performs a “soft credit check,” which will not impact your credit score.|
+|Is there a credit check when I sign up?||No||Yes, Clearway performs a “soft credit check,” which will not impact your credit score.|

-|What are my billing options?||Nexamp automatically enrolls customers in automatic paperless billing, but you can switch to paper bills or non-automatic payments anytime.||Clearway accepts the following payment methods: check, money order, credit card, debit card, and automatic payments from a checking or savings account.
-If you enroll in automatic payments, you will receive a $40 credit after making 3 consecutive automatic payments.|
+|What are my billing options?||Nexamp automatically enrolls customers in automatic paperless billing, but you can switch to paper bills or non-automatic payments anytime.||Clearway accepts the following payment methods: check, money order, credit card, debit card, and automatic payments from a checking or savings account.|

 If you move within your current utility territory you can take your community solar subscription with you.
 If you move outside of the utility territory, you can either assign your subscription to someone else, or cancel with no penalty and proof of move.
 If you are moving you must give the company sufficient notice, 90 days for Nexamp and 60 days for Clearway.
 During that period the community solar provider will still bill you for the solar produced, and you will still receive bill credits if your account is still active.

 Can I sign up for community solar and ComEd’s Hourly Pricing or Ameren’s Power Smart Pricing program?